How to Tackle the Freelancer’s Variable Income Problem

 Traditionally, freelancers bill per hour, and there is nothing particularly wrong with that.
 Except when it comes to income variability.
 Billing by the hour means that one month you’ll get paid X and the other 30% less even though you delivered as usual.

-Switching to a monthly retainer for some clients is a better pricing policy in this case.
+Switching to a monthly retainer for some clients is a better pricing policy in some cases.
 Pick your most punctual (payment-wise) clients and propose a monthly fee.

 This way, you get a stable income, even in months when your operating expenses are high or other projects don’t appear on the horizon. Αn important advantage here is that clients love them too.
 Especially clients that prefer to hire someone as a business partner rather than another freelancer they can outsource their overhead to.